On this site, what counts as verifiable evidence has a strict meaning.

 Where did this come from, and how do we know it was not altered?

-For digital material, that means we care about:
+For digital material, that usually means checking:

-• Who captured it
+- Who captured it

-• When it was captured
+- When it was captured

-• Where it was published first
+- Where it was first published

-• Whether the full file exists, not just a screenshot of it
+- Whether the full file exists, not just a screenshot of it

-• Whether it can be cross checked against other records
+- Whether it can be cross-checked against other records

 If chain of custody is missing, certainty is not justified.

-Here is the test.
+Here is the real test.

 If the answer is no, it is not verifiable.